Fast Facts: Czech Republic

 U.S. citizens and Canadian citizens need only a valid passport, and proof of sufficient

-The currency in the Czech Republic is the Czech Crown (CZK) "koruna" For up-to-date exchange rates on the koruna, click here.
+The currency in the Czech Republic is the Czech Crown (CZK.
+Please review the current exchange rate for the Czech Crown.

 Czech is famous for its crystal fine art, hand-knit shawls, wooden toys, garnets, handmade tablecloths and puppets, painted eggs, caviar, china, antiques, peasant frocks, and music.

-Voltage: 230 V; Plug E. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+230 volts.
+Plug E. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
-Click here for more information about electrical standards around the world.
+View more information about electrical standards around the world.